WELCOME TO A2OCA!

 Hello, dear future friends,

 I would like to introduce myself.
-I am Anne Ramirez (Mrs. Anna), and this year I am the online instructor for Ann Arbor Orthodox Classical Academy teaching K through 2nd Grade.
+I am Anne Ramirez (Mrs. Anna), and this year I am the on-line instructor for Ann Arbor Orthodox Classical Academy teaching Kindergarten and First Grade.
 I am eager to meet you and your child!

 I live in Texas!
 I have lived in a few different parts of my state for a long time.
 Like many places in the Great Lakes region, my town has a Native American name: Waxahachie.
 It is close to Dallas, but it is not a suburb.
 I was born Anne Helene Bolger in New York, and my family moved a bit, landing me in New Mexico for high school.
 Then I married my husband and we settled in Texas and had two sons, who are now grown.
 My husband reposed in the Lord 19 years ago.
 I currently live with one of my sons and his family (including two grandchildren), and we own an adorable, friendly Golden Doodle dog named Nemo.
 (Guess who named him?)